Writer, visual artist, filmologist.

 All I wanted to be at the age of nine was a secret agent.
 I did extensive research for my chosen vocation – artistic, academic, shamanic & otherwise.
 Born in Yugoslavia, childhood in Tehran, Iran, attended a sunny American school.
 Back in socialism, I became an intense teen on a bike, into alchemy, cinema & conspiracies.
 Then, I started dating, which derailed my spooky career.
 The war, inevitably, restored it.
 Chaos and heartbreak made existence wretched for everyone, yet ephemeral and surreal.
 That worked as relief.
 Graduated in psychology at University Of Novi Sad, MA in history of film & visual media at Birkbeck in London, my tutor was Prof. Laura Mulvey (feminist icon), in the meantime, moved countries and relationships, waited tables/tended bars, made idiosyncratic shorts, wrote (mostly) unproduced scripts, phantasmagorical short stories & copious amounts of poetry.
 Had profound fun with friends.
 Along the bumpy road, contributed to a magazine & newspaper, worked as an arts correspondent for national TV, manufactured film theory, presented at film conferences, attempted an esoteric PhD on the moving image, translated books, curated & organised events, like film seasons, poetry jams, stand-up, and such – somehow joining the film industry proper, promoting indie, art house & quality docs in London, for years.

 Presently running two blogs Poets, Mavericks & Prophets and Lola On Film, researching psychology of cinema, and the interplay of art, therapy & alchemy, hosting Lola & The Poets podcast on magical realities, finalising certificate as Integrative Art Counselor (IAP), and launching creative workshops fusing psychology, art & alchemy.
+Recently opened an alchemical Story Shop, its first seeds – crystal storytelling bracelets, available for purchase online.
 Also, in the longer process of writing a novel on esoteric London, and shooting a doc about female ancestry – #therosevinedoc

 Pen for hire (creative, press, copy, content, translations).
 Based both in UK and Serbia.